natsuhiko/PHM/README.md

 # Pairwise Hierarchical Model
-A Bayesian hierarchical model that incorporates techniques from Mendelian Randomisation
+A Bayesian hierarchical model to map causal interactions between regulatory elements in the genome, that incorporates techniques from Mendelian Randomisation

 ## How to build & install
-**Please make sure HTSLIB, CLAPACK and GSL (GNU Scientific Library) are installed in your environment** (if you don't have them, then see below for installation tips).
+**Please make sure HTSLIB and CLAPACK are installed in your environment** (if you don't have them, then see below for installation tips).

+To build and install the pairwise hierarchical model, firstly go to the _source_ directory (*src*), then set environment variables appropriately to point to the CLAPACK and HTSLIB.
+Finally use "make" to build and install *phm* which will be installed in "$PHMDIR/bin".

+        PHMDIR=/path/to/phmdir/
+        cd $PHMDIR/src
+        # Not run!
+Please export your environment.
+        export CFLAGS="-I/path/to/your/CLAPACK-*.*.*.*/INCLUDE -I/path/to/your/CLAPACK-*.*.*.*/F2CLIBS"
+        export LDFLAGS="-L/path/to/your/CLAPACK-*.*.*.* -L/path/to/your/CLAPACK-*.*.*.*/F2CLIBS"
+        make
+        make install

 ## Installation tips for CLAPACK and GSL